threefoldfoundation/info_sdk/src/develop/code/capacity_pool/code_pool.md

 ### Reserve IT capacity by creating a capacity pool

 To be able to deploy workloads on the TF Grid, a user first needs to have reserved some IT capacity from a farmer.
 To do so, a user can create a pool of capacity which contains a certain amount of [cloud units](https://wiki.Threefold.io/#/cloud_units).
-For each workloads deployed, a certain amount of cloud units will be deducted from the pool as long as the workloads are alive.
+For each workload deployed, a certain amount of cloud units will be deducted from the pool as long as the workloads are alive.

 Further details about capacity pool is available at: [Capacity pool](capacity_pool.md).